ThuraAung1601/Deep-learning/README.md

 # Deep-learning
-Personal Notes and materials for studying deep learning
+Personal Collection of Notes and materials for studying deep learning